• Homeowners

-How to Bleed a Radiator?
+How to bleed a radiator?

 Bleeding a radiator is one central heating job that can be carried out by a non-professional.
 It’s a simple procedure, and can restore heat to a cold radiator in minutes.
 We’ll have a quick look at what’s going on inside the radiator so the process of bleeding will make a lot more sense.
 Then we’ll go over bleeding itself.